last updated: 1/22/19

 Airman Knowledge Testing Organization Designation Authorization Holders (PDF) – A list of FAA-approved test centers

-Pilot Practical Test Standards – FAA web site with links to the sport, recreational, and private pilot practical test standards (PTS)
+Pilot Practical Test Standards – FAA site with the sport pilot and recreational pilot PTS documents

 FAA Designee Locator – Search the FAA database to find an examiner for your practical test